Osedea/angular-osd-resource/README.md

 ```
 **Note:** Each resource method returns a `$promise`, therefore it needs to be handled using Angular's `$promise` API.

-**Note:** If extra methods are provided, they can be called in the same was as the default methods.
+**Note:** If extra methods are provided, they can be called in the same way as the default methods.

 ### How To Use Them